vlayer-xyz/vlayer/README.md

 `EvmInput` stores state and storage trees as sparse Ethereum Merkle Patricia Trie implemented by `MPT` structures witch is a wrapped Node.
 Sparse tree is very similar to standard MPT in that it includes four standard node types, however it only data necessary to execution and in place of unused nodes uses special node called `Digest`.

 Data is deserialized by host with `EVMInput.into_env()` function.
-Additonally, this method verifies header hashes (current and ancestors). `StateDb::new` calculates bytecodes hashes and storage roots.
+Additionally, this method verifies header hashes (current and ancestors). `StateDb::new` calculates bytecodes hashes and storage roots.

-Hence, validation of data corectness is split between:
+Hence, validation of data correctness is split between:
 - `MPT` function calls - merkle proofs of state and storage
 - `EVMInput.into_env()` - blocks hashes
 - `StateDb::new ` - bytecodes hashes and storage roots